Gaudin model: Mathematical formulation

 Commutativity of $S(u)$ for different values of $u$ follows from the commutativity of the $H_i$.

 Higher Gaudin Hamiltonians

 When $\mathfrak{g}$ has rank greater than 1, the commuting algebra spanned by the Gaudin Hamiltonians and the identity can be expanded to a larger commuting algebra, known as the Gaudin algebra.
-Similarly to the Harish-Chandra isomorphism, these commuting elements have associated degrees.
+Similarly to the Harish-Chandra isomorphism, these commuting elements have associated degrees, and in particular the Gaudin Hamiltonians form the degree 2 part of the algebra.
 For $\mathfrak{g} = \mathfrak{sl}_2$, the Gaudin Hamiltonians and the identity span the Gaudin algebra.
 There is another commuting algebra which is 'universal', underlying the Gaudin algebra for any choice of sites and weights, called the Feigin–Frenkel center.
 See here.